Want to Save Money for a Family Vacation?

-Even as a family on a tight budget, we’ve found that there are many ways to make a vacation happen.
+Even as a family on a tight budget, we’ve found that there are many ways to make a traveling with kids happen.
 No matter what your funds look like, there’s a getaway that fits within your spending limits.
 Keep reading for the ways you can make those all-important vacations happen with these money saving tips.

 Planning Your Vacation Time

 Before you book those vacation packages, you’ll want to figure out your approximate travel budget.
 With a goal in mind on how much cash you’ll need, making cut backs and budgeting is achievable.
 Ideally you want to be able to pay for the entire trip up front, without putting the vacation on a credit card.

 You’ll also want to give yourself enough time to save.
 Are you saving for next year’s vacation?
 Or are you saving up for travel that’s farther out?
 How much will your vacation cost?
 Once you know how much you might want to spend on the trip, break it down by the number of months until you travel.
 This will give you an idea how much you’ll need to save each month.

 My travel partner Get Away Today offers convenient layaway on Disneyland vacations.
 They also offer additional services including trip insurance, days free and travel concierge as well.
 Whether heading to Walt Disney World for the first time, Hawaii,.
 Southern California or on a cruise, Get Away Today is a great place to start planning your travel with kids!